 What is ID SafeXpress?

-ID SafeXpress is advertised as a tool which allows users to remove/clean any privacy-related issues that are on the computer.
-It is worthwhile to mention that its developers use questionable methods to distribute it, therefore, ID SafeXpress is categorized as a potentially unwanted application (PUA).
+ID SafeXpress is advertised as a tool which allows users to remove/clean any privacy-related issues on their computers.
+Note that its developers use dubious methods to distribute this software and, therefore, ID SafeXpress is categorized as a potentially unwanted application (PUA).

 |Name||ID SafeXpress potentially unwanted application|